Skip to content

 wrangler secret put DRS_SIGNING_KEY --env yourcompany

-# Paste the base64 private key when prompted
+# Paste the base64 private key when prompted.

 4. Configure wrangler.toml